freenet/freenet-core/docs/src/dev-guide.md

 ## Publishing

-> **TODO:** Publishing to the real functioning Locutus network is not yet supported.
+Publishing to the Locutus network is not yet supported.